New Frameworks for Community-Informed Dictionary Work

 Every dictionary reflects the idiosyncrasies of the language that it documents, the goals of the community that it serves and the mindset of its compilers.

 For under-resourced and Indigenous communities, a dictionary contains crucial historical, cultural, territorial, and dialectal information.
 When languages become endangered, dictionaries become primary tools for language learning.
 In language communities that have few written records, dictionary-making (known as lexicography) can be very time-consuming and labour intensive.

 Traditional lexicography was established by speakers of dominant languages.
 Our project will develop approaches to dictionary-making that are focused on the needs of under-resourced languages.
 Working together, speakers, learners, teachers and researchers of Indigenous languages need guidelines that address the specific requirements and goals of community-informed lexicography.

-This research project fills a resource gap for Indigenous languages in Canada by offering a framework and toolkit for collaborative, community-informed dictionary work with marginalized languages.
+This research project fills a resource gap for Indigenous languages in North America by offering a framework and toolkit for collaborative, community-informed dictionary work with marginalized languages.
 We call this process ‘Relational Lexicography’, as it represents a shift towards dictionaries that are created by speakers and with learners of under-resourced languages.